-Choosing between online vs traditional high school learning can be tough.
+Choosing between online school vs regular school as your children’s main mode of learning can be tough.
 There are a lot of factors to choose from such as your learning style, location, and current access to technology.
 Usually, what comes to mind when we think about online education for senior high students is the most obvious difference: learning through a computer versus in a classroom set-up.
-However, there are so many more difference that could affect the student’s success in senior high school.
+However, there are so much more differences that could affect the student’s success in senior high school.

 With the rise in popularity of online learning, the biggest concern most people have is: is online learning as effective if not more effective than traditional learning?
 Does it give you the skills and knowledge you need to succeed in life?

-It’s understandable for you to have these concerns but not to worry, because the short answer is: YES, it is!
+It’s understandable for you to have these concerns but not to worry, because the short answer is: YES it is, and yes it does!
 Online learning is becoming exceedingly popular because of its convenience and because it gives students the same skills and knowledge they need to succeed in the professional world.
 On top of this, online learning offers far less distractions than traditional learning.
-Students don’t have to worry about learning in a competitive environment, dealing with peer pressure or bullying, or get distracted by their friends.
-What makes online learning so conducive to learning is that students can create their own ideal environment to achieve their best grades yet.
+Students don’t have to worry about learning in a competitive environment, dealing with peer pressure or bullying, or getting distracted by their friends.
+What makes online learning so conducive to learning is that students can create their ideal environment to achieve their best grades yet.

-Online learning is better suited for students with an innate independent learning style.
+Participating in online school vs regular school is better suited for students with an innate independent learning style.
 Online students are expected to practice self-discipline and to be able to schedule their own classes and daily routines.
-While traditional learning gives students multiple teachers (and to a certain extent, even peers) who constantly remind you of your homework, quizzes, and exams that need to be accomplished, with online learning, you won’t have anyone doing that for you online.
+While traditional learning gives students multiple teachers (and to a certain extent, even peers) who constantly remind them of their homework, quizzes, and exams that need to be accomplished, with online learning, you won’t have anyone doing that for you online.
 You’ll soon learn that if you slack off, you’ll quickly be left behind.

 This is the most obvious difference when it comes to online vs traditional education for senior high students.
 In a traditional senior high school, students are assigned a classroom and stay there for the remainder of the school year.
 They are expected to arrive at a specific time every morning and are dismissed usually by mid-afternoon.
 Classes are held in these classrooms and are conducted by teachers, each with an assigned subject of expertise.
-Some schools offer after-class activities such as sports clubs, theater, arts club, debate, etc.
+Some schools offer after-class activities such as sports clubs, theater, art clubs, debate clubs, etc.

 Online senior high school generally comes out to be much cheaper than traditional senior high school.
 This is because you won’t have to pay for expenses such as clinic fees, laboratory fees, miscellaneous fees, and other overhead charges.
 You also won’t need to pay for books, uniforms, baon, and commuting fare or gas going to school!

-When debating on online vs traditional high school, parents have a direct impact on the education their students receive.
+When debating between online school vs regular school, parents have a direct impact on the education their students receive.
 It is especially critical in an online learning environment.

 One of the most crucial aspects of life is socialization.
 As it’s a lifelong process, every interaction people have from childhood to adulthood shapes their personality and how they respond and adapt to societal situations.